Oops, Twitter hacker did it again. Britney Spears isn't really dead

 Shortly after, another tweet followed, blaming hackers from a "new IP" address for spreading the false rumor.
 Since then, both tweets have been removed from Sony Global's account, though you see them, captured by various news outlets, in the screenshot above.

 Sony's callout to "#OurMine" suggests that the known hacker group is responsible.
-The collective, which also took credit for hacking Facebook CEO Mark Zuckerberg's Twitter account, as well as Netflix and the NFL, suggested to CNET that it'll keep the hacks coming.
+The collective, which also took credit for hacking Facebook CEO Mark Zuckerberg's Twitter account, as well as Netflix's and the NFL's, suggests to CNET that it'll keep the hacks coming.

 "Britney is fine and well," Spears' manager, Adam Leber, told CNN, officially dispelling the myth.